xem/3DShomebrew/README.md

 To start developing your own homebrew:

 - Make a copy of the template folder, place it where you want, and give it a name.
-I'll use "toto" (it is advisable to only use letters, numbers, -, or _ just to avoid problems with the build tools.
+I'll use "tuto" (it is advisable to only use letters, numbers, -, or _ just to avoid problems with the build tools.
 - Add a 48x48px icon.png file.
 Here's an example that you can download, use and edit freely:

 <a href="http://img.ctrlv.in/img/14/11/22/5470cab56bf39.png"><img src="http://img.ctrlv.in/img/14/11/22/5470cab56bf39.png"></a>